-14.23 In the event of any alteration to the catalogue particulars being necessary, the Vendors must furnish full details of such alteration to the Auctioneers before the commencement of the sale which shall then be announced from the rostrum at the time of sale.
+14.24 In the event of any alteration to the catalogue particulars being necessary, the Vendors must furnish full details of such alteration to the Auctioneers before the commencement of the sale which shall then be announced from the rostrum at the time of sale.
 Such statements made from the rostrum shall take precedence over the catalogue information.

-14.24 All animals will be sold in GUINEAS (105 pence).
+14.25 All animals will be sold in GUINEAS (105 pence).

-14.25 All bulls forward at a collective sale in the UK Mainland will be subject to the Society's upset price of 2000 guineas.
+14.26 All bulls forward at a collective sale in the UK Mainland will be subject to the Society's upset price of 2000 guineas.
 In Northern Ireland, the Society's upset price for Bulls is 1,800gns.
-The Society's Council retains the right to alter the upset price for bulls at its discretion.
+The Society's Council of Management retains the right to alter the upset price for bulls at its discretion.

-14.26 All females forward at collective sales, nominated by the Society's Council, will be subject to the Society's upset price of 800 guineas.
-The Council retains the right to alter the upset price for females at its discretion.
+14.27 All females forward at collective sales, nominated by the Society's Council of Management, will be subject to the Society's upset price of 800 guineas.
+The Council of Management retains the right to alter the upset price for females at its discretion.

-14.27 No animal, once delivered to the Sale Premises, may be sold privately prior to the sale but must be passed through the auction sale except in the case of injury or, for females in the process of calving, at the discretion of the Stewards.
+14.28 No animal, once delivered to the Sale Premises, may be sold privately prior to the sale but must be passed through the auction sale except in the case of injury or, for females in the process of calving, at the discretion of the Society or its appointed representatives.

-14.28 Any animals in the Sale Premises which are sold by private treaty after the auction are subject to the full commission on the price realised and all such transactions must be passed through the Auctioneers.
+14.29 Any animals in the Sale Premises which are sold by private treaty after the auction are subject to the full commission on the price realised and all such transactions must be passed through the Auctioneers.

-14.29 Vendors shall have the right to fix a reserve price for any or all of their entries.
+14.30 Vendors shall have the right to fix a reserve price for any or all of their entries.
 Such reserve prices must be notified to the Auctioneers before or at the time the animal concerned enters the sale ring.

-14.30 The sale proceeds are guaranteed by the Auctioneers (except in the case of animals sold for export for which special conditions apply) who will account to Vendors within 7 days of the sale.
+14.31 The sale proceeds are guaranteed by the Auctioneers (except in the case of animals sold for export for which special conditions apply) who will account to Vendors within 7 days of the sale.

-14.31 All animals will be at the risk of the Vendor up to the fall of the hammer and at the risk of the Purchaser thereafter.
+14.32 All animals will be at the risk of the Vendor up to the fall of the hammer and at the risk of the Purchaser thereafter.